ucfopen/Obojobo-Docs/releases/v3.3.2/authors/assessment_scoring.md

 ## Attempt Status

 Attempt Status represents the state of an attempt.
-It is determined by rules set in the [*rubric*](../developers/obo_nodes/rubric.html).
+It is determined by rules set in the {{ 'rubric' | obo_node }}.
 The Attempt Status is used to calculate the Final Attempt Score.

 ### Possible Values